needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 This is where you assign your Tutorial Styles asset.
 This changes the visuals of your tutorials (see section above).

-## Tips

-To trigger the tutorial project initialization code, you can delete the `InitCodeMarker` file in the project's root and reopen the project.
-Also, you can create a folder in `Assets/DontRunInitCodeMarker` to prevent the initialization code from being run, if necessary.

 [IMGUI]: https://docs.unity3d.com/Manual/GUIScriptingGuide.html
 [UI Toolkit]: https://docs.unity3d.com/Manual/UIElements.html